-Exhibit Number 10.40 Description of Document Amended Form of Class B Common Stock Purchase Warrant (Incorporated by reference to the Company's Quarterly Report on Form 10-Q as filed with the Commission on August 14, 2013.)
+Exhibit Number Description of Document 10.40 Amended Form of Class B Common Stock Purchase Warrant (Incorporated by reference to the Company's Quarterly Report on Form 10-Q as filed with the Commission on August 14, 2013.)
 10.41† Employment Agreement dated June 20, 2013 between Jack W. Callicutt and Galectin Therapeutics Inc. (Incorporated by reference to the Company's Quarterly Report on Form 10-Q as filed with the Commission on August 14, 2013.)
 10.42† Amendment to Independent Consulting Agreement dated June 19, 2013 between Thomas A. McGauley and Galectin Therapeutics Inc. (Incorporated by reference to the Company's Quarterly Report on Form 10-Q as filed with the Commission on August 14, 2013.)
 10.43† Stock Option Agreement with Thomas A. McGauley dated June 19, 2013 (Incorporated by reference to the Company's Quarterly Report on Form 10-Q as filed with the Commission on August 14, 2013.)
 10.44 At Market Issuance Sales Agreement, dated October 25, 2013, by and between Galectin Therapeutics Inc. and MLV & Co.
 LLC (Incorporated by reference to the Company's Current Report on Form 8-K as filed with the Commission on October 25, 2013.)
+10.45 Amendment No. 1 to At Market Issuance Sales Agreement, dated March 21, 2014, by and between Galectin Therapeutics Inc. and MLV & Co.
+LLC (Incorporated by reference to the Company's Registration Statement on Form S-3 as filed with the Commission on March 21, 2014.)
 21.1 Subsidiaries of Galectin Therapeutics Inc. 23.1 Consent of McGladrey LLP, an independent registered public accounting firm.
 31.1 Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
 31.2 Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
 32.1# Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2# Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Definition Linkbase Document.
 101.LAB XBRL Taxonomy Label Linkbase Document.
 101.PRE XBRL Taxonomy Presentation Linkbase Document.